howonlee/mertonon/readme.md

 We also know a little of the computational side of constraint satisfaction, and contend that many strange and harmful economic phenomena in organizations are basically analogous to strange and harmful constraint-satisfaction problem phenomena.
 However, there are pretty good solutions to constraint-satisfaction problem phenomena which have not yet been applied to economic problems, which seem applicable and are on the roadmap as features.
 And there's more where that's coming from, because diagnosing and attacking bad behavior in constraint-satisfaction problems and neural nets takes orders of magnitude less time, sweat, blood and coordination than diagnosing and attacking bad behavior in economic agents in situ.

-Mertonon is pre-alpha software.
+Mertonon is postprealpha software.
 There are material known and unknown issues.
 Vast numbers of essential features are missing, including much reporting, tax, compliance, reconcilliation, invoicing, statements, control procedures, any double entry anything, sophisticated access control.
 Development is in an ongoing state, and there will almost certainly be serious deprecations despite the fact that we will take some (but not existential) efforts to avoid deprecations and suchlike.
 That said, we are also aiming at a tiny release cadence of every business Thursday and a big release cadence of whenever-there's-enough-for-a-big-release.

 - [General Q&A](docs/general_q_and_a.md)
 - [Organization Q&A](docs/organization_q_and_a.md)